What is a birth doula?

-Not generally, but in rare cases a doula may gift her services.
-All members of Doulas of Regina are professional doulas and have invested a great deal of time, energy and money into their training.
-New doulas usually charge less than more experienced doulas.
-If you are in a situation where you can’t pay for birth support, please see the Doulas of Regina Relief Fund, which offers financial assistance to pay for doula support.
+Not generally, but often newer doulas charge less than more experienced doulas.
+All members of the Doulas of Regina are professionally trained and have invested a great deal of time, energy and money into their training.
+If you are in a situation where you cannot afford to pay for doula support, please see the Doulas of Regina Relief Fund page.